Sanic/bson_unreal/README.md

 ## Build
 - The windows library has been built with VS2015 Community on Win64
+- The linux library has been built with gcc 4.8 via:
+    (export CFLAGS="$CFLAGS -fPIC"; ./configure --prefix=/tmp/libbson --enable-static=yes --enable-shared=no --enable-tests=no)
+    make && make install

 ## Potential problems
 libbson comes with a configure scripts that adjusts the header files depending on your plattform.